top of page

 Constitutionally, the Sheriff of Lancaster County is responsible for carrying out the service of civil process within the jurisdiction of Lancaster County.
 Personnel assigned to civil process, execute and return to the courts the civil process which, is directed to the Sheriff for service.

 Civil Process deputies serve all legal notices, summonses, orders, and other civil processes issued by the courts and other legal entities.
 It also supervises, and executes levies, sales, and seizure of property when ordered by the courts.
 Civil Process also serves child support rules, family court actions, subpoenas, arrest warrants, orders of protection, and many other forms of judicial process.
+Requests for process service may be sent to the address below.

 Judicial Services is comprised of 18 deputies assigned to either court security or civil process.
 The Judicial Services Unit is supervised by Lt.
 Monty Craig and Sgt.
 Davey Hendrix.